Today, I’m going to stray from my chronological story about finding, purchasing, furnishing and vacationing in my Italian villa.

 - Cooking authentic Italian dishes in authentic style (no Americanized food here)

-Beware, should you visit us during dire “manca l’Italia” times, you may be subjected to lengthy sessions of viewing our many photos or subject to listening to our ramblings of all things Italia.
-My apologies to anyone we may have bored. . . but I ask for leniency, as this is a documented illness.
+Beware, should you visit me during dire “manca l’Italia” times, you may be subjected to lengthy sessions of viewing my many photos or subject to listening to our ramblings of all things Italia.
+My apologies to anyone I may have bored. . . but I ask for leniency, as this is a documented illness.
 You can leave Italy, but Italy never, ever leaves you!

-Our response to this has been to cook the real Italian meals we crave ourselves.
-Recently, we enjoyed a meal of Spaghetti con Vongole and Tiramisu, both authentic and totally homemade – right down to the spaghetti – ask our friends John Iannotti, whose job was to separate the individual spaghetti strands and place them on the drying racks and Jean Iannotti, whose job was to chop and prepare the very many ingredients for the vongole sauce.
-These poor innocent victims who were our our guests at Villa del Mare had absolutely no idea they were stepping into a Culinary Studio Experience that required their participation!
+My response to this has been to cook the real Italian meals I crave.
+Recently, I enjoyed a meal of Spaghetti con Vongole and Tiramisu, both authentic and totally homemade – right down to the spaghetti – ask my friends John Iannotti, whose job was to separate the individual spaghetti strands and place them on the drying racks and Jean Iannotti, whose job was to chop and prepare the very many ingredients for the vongole sauce.
+These poor innocent victims who were my guests at Villa del Mare in Florida had absolutely no idea they were stepping into a Culinary Studio Experience that required their participation!

 Here is the process and results of the Villa del Mare Culinary Studio Experience: